-Hence, if you are a non-Muslim over 21 years of age having assets in Dubai/Ras Al Khaimah and do not wish the Sharia Law to apply to the distribution of your assets and guardianship issues relating to your minor children, you would be required to prepare and register your Will with the DIFC Wills & Probate Registry.
+Hence, if you are a non-Muslim over 21 years of age having assets in Dubai/Ras Al Khaimah and do not wish the Sharia Law to apply to the distribution of your assets and guardianship issues relating to your minor children, you would be required to prepare and register your Will with the DIFC Wills Service Centre.

-Find the details of the costs involved in preparing and registering your Will with the DIFC Wills & Probate Registry and view Sample of the DIFC Will Order your DIFC Wills today.
+Find the details of the costs involved in preparing and registering your Will with the DIFC Wills Service Centre and view Sample of the DIFC Will Order your DIFC Wills today.